apache/iceberg/format/spec.md

 *   A **transform** that is used to produce values to be sorted on from the source column(s).
 This is the same transform as described in [partition transforms](#partition-transforms).
 *   A **sort direction**, that can only be either `asc` or `desc`
 *   A **null order** that describes the order of null values when sorted.
 Can only be either `nulls-first` or `nulls-last`

+For details on how to serialize a sort order to JSON, see Appendix C.

 Order id `0` is reserved for the unsorted order.